chrisquinnr/chonkr/README.md

 - we copy the compressed images into a temporary folder - tested on \*nix systems, not on Windows.
 - 100kb is default threshold at the minute
 - compression ratios are fixed!
-- you can optionally pass a directory e.g. `chonk '../../lolcats/'
+- you can optionally pass a directory e.g. `npx chonkr '../../lolcats/'